barkbay/elastic-k8s-baremetal/README.md

 ## Security

-Elasticsearch can be secured with Searh Guard (see certificates directory)
+Elasticsearch can be secured with Search Guard (see certificates directory)